anitapek3r/Computer_Networks_Project1/README.md

 * **Unicast Messaging:** Supports targeted messaging using the format `to:client_name;message`.
 * **State Management:** Real-time updates of the active users list provided to all connected clients.
 * **Concurrency:** Uses multi-threading to handle multiple simultaneous client connections.
+* **Error Handling**:
+    * Validates if a username is provided upon login.
+    * Notifies the sender if a target recipient is not online.
+    * Detects and alerts on invalid message formats.
+    * Gracefully manages client disconnections by updating the active user list for all remaining participants

 ---